Aconbury

-St John the Baptist Church was originally the church of a nunnery founded before 1237.
-The style of the current building is late 13th-century.
+St John the Baptist church was originally the church of a nunnery founded before 1237.
+The style of the current building is late 13th century.
 Some restoration work was carried out in 1863 by Sir George Gilbert Scott.

-According to local legend, a phantom monk was once exorcised into a bottle, which is now buried in the wall of the church.
+According to a Fortean Times article, a phantom monk was once exorcised into a bottle, which is now buried in the wall of the church.

 On nearby Aconbury Hill is an Iron Age hillfort, Aconbury Camp.